Hot Space Tour: Background

 Queen toured Europe, North America, and Japan throughout 1982.
 Several alterations were made to the touring schedule.
 The first being the cancellation of a planned concert at the Royal Albert Hall in London, due to the venue not being able to cope with the weight of the band's light rig.
 The second were two rescheduled concerts in England.
 The concert in Leeds was originally scheduled to take place at Old Trafford in Manchester and the Milton Keynes concert was supposed to take place at Arsenal Stadium in London.
 The concerts were moved due to potential noise complaints from local residents.

 A DVD documenting the band's 5 June 1982 concert at the National Bowl in Milton Keynes was released in 2004 as Queen on Fire – Live at the Bowl.
 The DVD Extras contained video clips and audio clips recorded in Austria and Japan.
 The Japanese clips were recorded in Tokorozawa on the 3rd of November, 1982.
 They were released in Japan in 1983 simply as "Queen: Live in Japan", although the footage was trimmed down to 60 minutes.

 The Hot Space Tour marked Queen's last concerts in North America to feature Freddie Mercury and John Deacon.
 Brian May and Roger Taylor returned to perform in the United States, along with Paul Rodgers, on the Queen + Paul Rodgers Tour.

 Queen dropped several popular songs on stage after this tour, including the fast We Will Rock You, Action This Day, Play The Game, Put Out The Fire, Save Me, Get Down Make Love, Calling All Girls, Fat Bottomed Girls, Body Language and Teo Torriatte.
 After this tour, Queen would take a nearly two-year long break from touring, where they recorded "The Works".
 During this downtime, Brian May worked on the "Star Fleet Project" with various other artists, Roger Taylor worked on his solo album "Strange Frontier", and Freddie Mercury would work on his debut solo album "Mr. Bad Guy", which would feature the touring keyboardist Fred Mandel.
 He would be succeeded by Spike Edney on The Works Tour.

-Setlist

-Average setlist

-This setlist is representative of the performance on 5 June 1982 in Milton Keynes, England.
-It does not represent all the setlists for the duration of the tour.